LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Google Kubernetes Engine is powered by Kubernetes and enables users to easily deploy, manage, and scale Docker containers on Google Cloud.

-Other platforms like Apache Mesos and Amazon ECS have developed their own container tools which allow users to run containers while ensuring security and high scalability.
+Other platforms like Apache Mesos and Amazon ECS have developed their own container tools that allow users to run containers while ensuring security and high scalability.

 Container orchestration provides a number of benefits for organizations, but what do those benefits look like in real-world work situations?
 We included a couple of common orchestration examples below: